 - Delicious food served in their onsite restaurant

 Double rooms between $40-$80 per night

 Posada del Abuelito is a friendly and colourful hostel situated inside one of San Cristobal’s stunning colonial buildings.
 The heart of the hostel is the perfect place to chill, surrounded by plants and hammocks.

 Their delicious complimentary breakfast sets you up perfectly for a day of exploring the city.
 The communal kitchen also means you can dabble in a bit of cooking yourself.
 The best part?
 The hosts do an excellent job of making everyone feel at home.

 We’re not quite sure how Puerta Vieja Hostel makes money, but we’re definitely not complaining.
 For just $9, you get both breakfast and dinner included in the price.
 On top of that, they even offer a free burger and cocktail night every Friday!

 There’s plenty to keep you occupied within the hostel too.
 There’s table tennis, a TV lounge and a large garden for chilling in.
 The hostel is also only seconds away from San Cristobal’s main square.
-It’s a great place to meet other travellers.
+It’s the best place to meet other travellers in San Cristobal.